 Child custody and visitation disputes typically involve a child's parents, but not always.
-Grandparents are heavily involved in child-rearing in many families, sometimes as the primary caretakers.
-While parents are often the central figures in a child custody dispute, grandparents can also have their say with respect to visitation rights and even custody.
-FindLaw's Grandparent Rights section includes information and tips on grandparents' rights in child custody and visitation cases, including summaries of state laws and procedures, as well as factors considered when courts make custody and visitation decisions involving grandparents.
+In many families, grandparents are heavily involved in child-rearing.
+Sometimes they are the primary caretakers.
+In addition, parents are often the central figures in child custody disputes.
+But grandparents can also have their say about visitation rights and custody.

-- The relationship between the parent and the grandparent
+- The relationship between the grandchild's parent and the grandparent

 - How recently the child has had contact with the grandparent

-- What affect the visitation might have on the child and parent
+- The effect visitation might have on the child and parent

-- Whether grandparent visitation would unfairly interfere with the child's time with parents
+- Whether grandparent visitation would unfairly interfere with the child's parental time

-- Any history of abuse or neglect by the grandparent
+- Any history of child abuse or neglect by the grandparent

 Click on a link below to learn more about grandparents' rights with respect to custody and visitation.
 Talk to an attorney to learn more about the laws and procedures in your state.